-Residential Life Handbook 2022-2023
+Residential Life Handbook 2024-2025

-2022-2023 Residential Life Handbook
+2024-2025 Residential Life Handbook

 The Residential Life Handbook, produced each year by the Office of Residential Life at Skidmore College, presents the policies and procedures concerning residential living.
-2022-23 academic year information regarding Housing procedures has moved to the Housing Process Guide.
 Each student is responsible for becoming familiar with all of the information contained in this Handbook.

+The Residential Life Handbook is subject to errors and omissions and may be modified as necessary throughout the Academic Year.
 Skidmore College reserves the right to add, delete, revise, or change the information, including all policies and procedures, set forth in the Residential Life Handbook.
 All students are encouraged to review the Residential Life Handbook at the start of each academic year, and as necessary throughout the academic year.